Car Accident Compensation Examples And Injury Payouts

 Additionally, your whiplash injury will be valued as per the fixed tariff in the Whiplash Injury Regulations 2021.
 If you have other injuries that increase the total value of your claim to over £5,000, you will claim the traditional way.
 However, whiplash injuries will still be valued using the tariff.
 Any injuries not included in the tariff will be valued traditionally.

-Get in touch with our advisors today to find out more about how to claim for a car accident injury and compensation amounts you could receive.
+Get in touch with our advisors today to find out more about how to claim for a car accident injury as well as potential compensation amounts you could receive.

 When Could You Claim Car Accident Injury Payouts?